Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

   (...
 24 more).

 #### Mappings to external sources
-For each instance in the dataset a preferred class is selected by mapping the external classes to our model.
-This mapping is fully customizable and can be tweaked to satisfy any client requirements.
+When mapping the external classes to our model, a preferred class is selected for each instance in the dataset.
+This mapping is fully customisable and can be tweaked to satisfy any client's requirements.

-Class from publishing ontology  | Classes from external sources
+Class from the publishing ontology  | Classes from external sources
 ------------- | -------------
 <code>Person</code>  | <code>http://dbpedia.org/ontology/Person</code> <code>http://www.wikidata.org/entity/Q5</code> <code>http://umbel.org/umbel/rc/Person</code>
 <code>Person::Athlete</code> | <code>http://dbpedia.org/ontology/Athlete</code>  <code>http://www.wikidata.org/entity/Q2066131</code> <code>http://umbel.org/umbel/rc/Athlete</code>